Website Delaware Valley Regional Planning Commission

-To classify as a Level TE II/Transportation Engineer, a minimum of three years professional experience in civil engineering, transportation planning, or a related discipline; and a Bachelors’ degree from an accredited college or university.
+To classify as a level RA I, a minimum of one year of professional experience in transportation planning, or in social science research work is required.
 Such experience may have been gained from a combination of experience and training.
+Training may have been gained through graduation from an accredited four-year college or university, with major coursework in Urban Planning.
 A Master’s degree or a full year of intern or co-operative education experience can be substituted for one year of experience.

 Please forward cover letter and resume to: firstname.lastname@example.org.

 To apply for this job email your details to email@example.com